C delete file

 Here’s the syntax of the remove() function:

-In this syntax, the The filename is the name of the file that you want to delete.
+In this syntax, the filename is the file name you want to delete.

-If the remove() function deletes the file succcessfully, it’ll return zero (0).
-Or it’ll return -1 on failture.
+If the remove() the function deletes the file successfully, returning zero (0).
+Or it’ll return -1 on failure.

 The following example uses the remove() function to remove the test.txt file in the current working directory: